 You might feel just a teeny bit anxious about attending your first tango class.
 You might feel you have very little natural flair but don’t fear, everyone feels like that on their first day -and believe us, we’ve spoken to many, many people about tango.
 First times can be scary but a first time only lasts once.
 So, have fun, give it a go.
 Practice makes perfect, they say (and we agree).

 If you make a mistake (no one’s perfect!), laugh it off.
 If you trip up (unfortunately, our feet have a mind of their own it appears), laugh it off.
 Even if you fall on your bottom (bottoms are great cushions), laugh it off.
 Yes, we are all here to learn but we’re not back at school.
 Enjoy yourself.
 Tango was made to be enjoyed.
 And if you don’t believe us, take a look at our group class photos.

 Forgive your two left feet

 If you could dance tango on your first attempt, it would make you quite ‘special’, wouldn’t it, a little bit like someone straight out of the Heroes TV show.
-Better that you don’t, if you want my opinion… So, give it a go, have fun, and don’t worry if you feel you’re doing badly at first – I did when I started tango many years ago.
+Better that you don’t, if you want my opinion… So, give it a go, have fun, and don’t worry if you feel you’re doing badly at first – we all did when we started.
 Tango, like everything else, does come with time and when that feeling happens, it simply is wonderful.